Want to resist Trump's agenda? There's an App for That

 Maizad said she hopes Wall of Us, which gives people four suggested actions each week, can find its own niche with a pleasant design and a focus on corporate activism, such as the #DeleteUber campaign that led the company's CEO to step down from a White House advisory council and join a lawsuit against the administration's travel ban.

-With about 60,000 users, Wall of Us is looking to funding and will host an upcoming "Wonkathon" that brings together coders and policy experts to try to build new tools.
+With about 60,000 users, Wall of Us is looking for funding and will host an upcoming "Wonkathon" that brings together coders and policy experts to try to build new tools.

 "The new left has to approach this space with a lot of humility because there are people who have been doing this work for decades.
 We have a lot to learn from them," said Maizad.